daliayan/daliayan/README.md

 - 🔭 I’m currently working on sharpening my Java skills, and improving my daily running stamina
 - 🌱 I’m currently learning Java, AWS, React, Spring, MongoDB, Agile and more
+-
+- ✏️ I have a degree in journalism, read my wordz here: https://daliayan.medium.com/
 - 📫 How to reach me: https://www.linkedin.com/in/dalia-yan-b6322a13a/ -- message me on LinkedIn!
+-
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm trying to travel to 30 countries before I turn 30 ⚡